souku2023/python_logger/README.md

 # Python Logger setup
-A configuration of Python logger that I use.
+A simple configuration of Python logger that I use.